 Increasing Lumber Prices and Your Insurance

-Over the past few years, the forest products industry has seen an uptick in lumber prices with more significant increases just this year.
+Over the past few years, the wood products industry has seen an uptick in lumber prices with more significant increases just this year.
 On the surface, this is great news and serves the industry in many ways.
 Increasing lumber prices drive greater margins and profits which lead to expansion, reinvestment resulting in better safety and working conditions for employees, higher employment, and higher wages.
 What many mill and manufacturing company owners may not think about is how the increase in prices can affect their insurance.

 Often, insurance is an afterthought, especially in a market of increasing margins and profitability.
 It is at this time, however, that it is most important to review your values and coverages.
 The rising lumber prices in the marketplace result in an increase in the value of your stock, which means an increase in the value of what is exposed to risk.
 This is why it is an important insurance risk management practice to periodically re-value stock and adjust for current market pricing, especially when there are wide fluctuations or extended periods of price movement.
 Keeping insurance limits current with stock values helps minimize underinsured surprises if a loss were to occur.